spe1020/asknostr/CONTEXT.md

 1. Edit CONTEXT.md directly
 2. The changes take effect in the next session

-## "Vibed by MKStack"
+## "Vibed with MKStack"

-When building the site for the first time, include "Vibed by MKStack" somewhere in the UI, linked to this URL: https://soapbox.pub/tools/mkstack/
+When building the site for the first time, include "Vibed with MKStack" somewhere in the UI, linked to this URL: https://soapbox.pub/tools/mkstack/

 ## Nostr Protocol Integration